gazelle51/expressjs-boilerplate/README.md

 The `package.json` file includes some custom scripts that you will need to use when developing and running the application.
 The following scripts are defined:

+- `build`: build the TypeScript files in the `src` folder
+- `clean-build`: delete the current build in the `build` folder then build the TypeScript files in the `src` folder
-- `start`: start the application with environment variable `NODE_ENV="production"`
+- `start`: start the application with environment variable `NODE_ENV=production`
+- `dev`: start the application with environment variable `NODE_ENV=development`
+- `dev`: start the application with environment variable `NODE_ENV=debug`
-- `test`: run the `jest` test suite with environment variable `NODE_ENV="test"`
+- `test`: run the `jest` test suite with environment variable `NODE_ENV=test`
-- `watch-ts`: watch for any changes in the TypeScript files, if there are changes compile to JavaScript
+- `watch-ts`: watch for any changes in the TypeScript files, if there are changes build the TypeScript files in the `src` folder
-- `watch-env-dev`: start the application with environment variable `NODE_ENV="development"` and watch for any changes in the JavaScript files, if there are changes restart the application
+- `watch-js-dev`: start the application with environment variable `NODE_ENV=development` and watch for any changes in the JavaScript files, if there are changes restart the application
-- `watch-env-debug`: start the application with environment variable `NODE_ENV="debug"` and watch for any changes in the JavaScript files, if there are changes restart the application
+- `watch-js-debug`: start the application with environment variable `NODE_ENV=debug` and watch for any changes in the JavaScript files, if there are changes restart the application
-- `watch`: start the application with environment variable `NODE_ENV="development"` and watch for any changes in both the TypeScript and JavaScript files, if there are changes recompile and restart the application
+- `watch-dev`: start the application with environment variable `NODE_ENV=development` and watch for any changes in both the TypeScript and JavaScript files, if there are changes build the TypeScript files in the `src` folder and restart the application
-- `watch-debug`: start the application with environment variable `NODE_ENV="debug"` and watch for any changes in both the TypeScript and JavaScript files, if there are changes recompile and restart the application
+- `watch-debug`: start the application with environment variable `NODE_ENV=debug` and watch for any changes in both the TypeScript and JavaScript files, if there are changes build the TypeScript files in the `src` folder and restart the application

-The scripts you will use most often when developing are `watch` and `watch-debug`.
+The scripts you will use most often when developing are `watch-dev` and `watch-debug`.

 <a name="loading-environment-variables"></a>